deluvas/combat-log-parser/README.md

 #Star Conflict Combat Log Parser

-A parser writte in C# for the game's combat.log files.
+A class written in C# for parsing the game's combat.log files.
 It can either parse the file as a whole or continously listen to the stream for changes, excellent for writing a live log analyzer.

 ##Usage
 ````C#